-- c) When considering any action in connection with the Charity the Trustees must act in the interest of the Charity Funds. - b) The financial statements comply with the Financial Reporting Standard 102 (FRS102), the Charities and Trustee Investment (Scotland) Act 2005 and the Charities Accounts (Scotland) Regulations 2006 (as amended).
+- c) When considering any action in connection with the Charity the Trustees have to act in the interest of the Charity Funds. - d) The financial statements comply with the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with FRS102, the Charities and Trustee Investment (Scotland) Act 2005 and the Charities Accounts (Scotland) Regulations 2006 (as amended).